Smartling/SmartlingHelp/_articles/files/mobile-apps/mobile-delivery-network.md

 ## Frequently Asked Questions

+### Are there separate SDKs for the MDN and in-app review?

+Currently, we use a single SDK both features.
+However, only one feature can be enabled at a time in the SDK.
+Ensure that the MDN is enabled for production releases of your app.

 ### How large is the SDK?

 The iOS SDK adds less than 750kb to your iOS application and 300kb to your Android application.